bbauska/Coursera-Bootstrap/readme.md

 Let us now try to understand several mechanisms to enable us to display information to the users overlaying the content of your web page.

-Here we\'ll look at three different constructs that are available in Bootstrap called tooltips, popovers, and modals.
+Here we&apos;ll look at three different constructs that are available in Bootstrap called tooltips, popovers, and modals.

 What are tooltips, popovers and modals and how are they useful?

-We\'ll look at some basic ideas first, and then we\'ll go on to look at some examples.
+We&apos;ll look at some basic ideas first, and then we&apos;ll go on to look at some examples.

-In the exercise that follows, we\'ll use tooltips and modals in our web page, and we\'ll look at an example of popovers.
+In the exercise that follows, we&apos;ll use tooltips and modals in our web page, and we&apos;ll look at an example of popovers.

 As I mentioned, tooltips, popovers, and modals are a way of revealing content to the users, when the user interacts with certain elements on your web page.

-Say for example when the user\'s mouse clicks on a button, or hovers over a button, or clicks on a link, or reaches a certain point on your web page.
+Say for example when the user&apos;s mouse clicks on a button, or hovers over a button, or clicks on a link, or reaches a certain point on your web page.